wultra/passphrase-meter/docs/Platform-Android.md

 try {
     val passcode = "1456"
     val result = PasswordTester.getInstance().testPin(passcode)
-    if (result.isEmpty()) {
+    if (result.issues.isEmpty()) {
         // No issues were found.
-        // Note that this is typically very strict evaluation, so please read the rest
-        // of this chapter.
+    }

+    if (result.result.shouldWarnUserAboutWeakPin()) {
+    	// Warn the user that the PIN is weak.
+		// Be aware that this property is just a hint based on simple rules.
+		// Consider implementing your own logic based on the `issues` property.
     }
 } catch (e: WrongPinException) {
     // PIN format error